Nikhil964/Data-Engineer-Intern-Assignment/README.md

 Part 2: Cleaning the collected data and storing it in csv formatt.
   * Load the Dataset.csv file generated in part 1 for running this.

+The final output of part 2 is a csv file (finalDataset.csv) that is ready to be uploaded to a BigQuery table.